bumbummen99/leaflet.bouncemarker/README.md

-# Bouncemarker plugin for Leaflet
+# Leaflet Bouncemarker

-This is a fork/mirror of the [maximeh's BounceMarker](https://github.com/maximeh/leaflet.bouncemarker/) plugin that can be installed with npm.
+This is a fork of the [maximeh's BounceMarker](https://github.com/maximeh/leaflet.bouncemarker/) plugin.

 This little plugin for [Leaflet](http://www.leafletjs.com) will make a Marker bounce when you add it on a map on whenever you want it to.